David Chung

 Savings TypeObserved ResultSource

-Delegation economicsDelegation is the 60-80% optimization; shorthand is 5-10%Pete skill update log
+Delegation economicsDelegation is the 60 to 80 percent win; shorthand is 5 to 10 percentPete skill update log

-Wall clocklocal_wispr v2 cut estimated sequential work from ~6 hours to ~2 hours17-story v2 log
+Wall clocklocal_wispr v2 cut estimated work from ~6 hours to ~2 hours17-job v2 log

-Context hygieneSummarized verification saves 5-10k tokens of noise on a medium/large branchPete v2.1 skill note
+Context hygieneSummarized checks save 5 to 10k words of noise on a medium or large branchPete v2.1 skill note

-Dispatch overheadInlining the output contract saves one file read plus ~400 tokens per dispatchsubagent-brief-v2
+Dispatch overheadInlining the return slip saves one file read plus ~400 words per jobsubagent-brief-v2

-QA reworkR2-Coach QA gate caught 11 real bugs before smokeR2 rebuild log
+QA reworkR2-Coach gate caught 11 real bugs before testingR2 rebuild log

 At one build, the dollar delta was small: a few bucks.
-Across 50+ branches per quarter, the same pattern becomes hundreds of dollars saved, plus fewer forced compactions and cleaner decision-making.
+Across 50-plus branches per quarter, the same pattern becomes hundreds of dollars saved, plus fewer forced memory dumps and cleaner decisions.

 Those aren’t all the same kind of savings.